smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

 * If there is no current update, the requested update will be performed immediately.
 * If there is an in-progress update, the current update will be queued and performed immediately after the current one returns.
 * If there is an in-progress update and a queued update, the queued update will be replaced by the new update and sent when the current update completes.
+The completion handler for the removed update will be called with an error.
 * If there is text and a non-uploaded image, the text will be immediately sent and the image will be queued to be set when it finishes uploading.
+This is the most complex case, and **the completion handler will only fire when the artwork update is complete**.
+Another option is to fire the completion handler multiple times.

 #### Auto-pull manual `Show` requests
 Any `SDLShow` message sent through `SDLTextAndImageManager` will be cached in the `currentField1` etc. If the developer needs to manually send an `SDLShow`, the `SDLManager` will watch for it and forward that message to the `SDLTextAndImageManager` which will update its properties.